Assistant Professor / Lecturer in Physiotherapy

-Working within the Department of Sport, Exercise and Rehabilitation, you will provide expertise in the area of Physiotherapy.
-This role will include designing and delivering high quality teaching activities, undertaking individual and collaborative research to produce high quality, internationally recognised academic outputs, and participating in external activity to generate income (e.g. research, consultancy short course development) and promote the subject.
+Working within the Department of Sport, Exercise and Rehabilitation, you will provide expertise in the areas of Physiotherapy.
+Applications are welcome from any physiotherapy discipline.
+The post holder will undertake and publish high-quality collaborative research that is used to enrich the education of our students.
+It is also expected that the post holder will participate in external activity to generate income and promote the subject.

 This post is exempt from the Rehabilitation of Offenders Act 1974 therefore the successful candidate will be subject to a Disclosure and Barring Service check.